john9francis/radiation-modeling/dockerize-geant4.md

 Now, if we open our directory inside this container, we will have Geant4 all linked up and ready to go.

+## How to open a directory inside of a container VSCODE
-To open a directory inside a docker container in VSCode, we can do the following:\
+To open a directory inside a docker container in VSCode, we can do the following:
 1. Download the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VSCode
 2. Make sure docker desktop is running in the background
 3. Open our Geant4 project directory in VSCode